Nino Schurter: 2004

 In his first junior international competition on 31 July in Wałbrzych, Poland, Nino Schurter finished first at the European Championships.

 2012

 2012 was one of Schurter's most successful season when he won 11 out of 15 races.
 He won his first World Cup of the season on 18 March in Pietermaritzburg on a bike with 650B or 27.5-inch wheels.
-On 13 May, he won his second World Cup on his 26th birthday in Nove Mesto na Morave.
+On 13 May, he won his second World Cup on his 26th birthday in Nové Město na Moravě.
 On 28 July, after his fourth individual win, Schurter won the overall World Cup series title in Val d'Isère.

 On 15 September 2011, Schurter qualified for the 2012 Olympics where he won the silver medal after being beaten in a final sprint on the line by Jaroslav Kulhavý.
 On 8 September 2012, he won his second World Championships title in Saalbach, Austria, where he shared the podium with two of his countrymen Lukas and Matthias Flückiger.